tbeidlershenk/tbeidlershenk.github.io/_pages/about.md

 I'm Tobias and I am an aspiring **entrepreneur & software developer** out of Pittsburgh, PA.
 I have a passion for developing unique solutions with software, and I am currently pursuing a career in **backend development**.

 Currently, I am a senior at the **University of Pittsburgh**, majoring in **Computer Science** with a minor in **Mathematics**, with an anticipated graduation date of May 2025.
-I'm training for the Philadelphia and Pittsburgh marathons, and also enjoy disc golf, climbing, hiking in my free time.
+I'm training for the Philadelphia and Pittsburgh marathons, and also enjoy disc golf, climbing, and hiking in my free time.

 Reach out to me by email at **[tbeidlershenk@gmail.com](mailto:tbeidlershenk@gmail.com)**.